This is a preview of your story

 2. Use their company logo

 Including your audience's company logo in your presentation can make them feel seen and valued.
+You can use logo templates to easily customize and add these logos to your slides.
 It shows that you've taken the time to tailor your presentation to them, enhancing its relevance and appeal.

 Plus, it's a subtle way to reinforce that your message is specifically designed to address their needs and challenges.